Creating customer journey insights

 Our team was able to deliver a custom Marketing Data Hub which helps ERGO achieve a better understanding of who their customers are, how they are finding and connecting with the brand, and how each marketing activity is contributing towards the conversion process.
 Dept was also able to close several critical tracking gaps and made uplifts from TV commercials transparent for the first time.

-The project is still young but now that the company has all its marketing data in one place, the Marketing Data Hub has given the employees a trustworthy place where they can analyze all of the various customer journeys.
+The project is still young but now that the company has all their marketing data in one place, the Marketing Data Hub has given the employees a trustworthy place where they can analyse all of the various customer journeys.
 Best of all, as more data points continue to pour in, this will continuously improve due to the increase in statistical significance over time.
 The collaboration is still ongoing and Dept is supporting ERGO as they roll this out to other departments and teams.